 This paper presents a standards-based IP integration methodology that aims to solve these challenges.
 The solution presented combines the standardization of IP interfaces with a corresponding rules-based integration methodology that leverages these interfaces to provide rapid and high-quality IP integration.
 The capabilities, benefits and limitations of using IP-XACT to standardize configurable IP are explored, as well as how the industry is really using the IP-XACT standard.
 This includes an overview of the work being done by the Accellera Systems Initiative to help with IP interoperability using standardized bus definitions.

-This paper, written by davidmurray and simonrance, also includes a case study on the integration of a complex ARM IP-based system, detailing the rules-based approach taken to integrating the system.
+This white paper, written by davidmurray and simonrance, also includes a case study on the integration of a complex ARM IP-based system, detailing the rules-based approach taken to integrating the system.
 Metrics are presented that show an 8-fold schedule improvement on a first-time project and a potential 20-fold improvement over traditional methods by adopting the rules-based approach.
 This methodology also results in benefits such as higher quality connectivity and highly reusable design integration intent.
 This paper concludes with a list of recommendations for implementing a highly efficient IP integration flow.

 As a further update, on June 3rd ARM officially launched a new IP Tooling suite.
 You can find out how it works in my latest blog System Assembly through Intelligent Configuration